Wooden Power Rack Failure

 Best wood Tips and References website.

 Wooden Power Rack Failure.
-Rack systems are designed for integration with specified lift equipment.
+We measured the space in my garage and then he used his wood tools to make the boards himself.
 The boards are 91” long, by 5 ¾” wide, by 1 3/4’” thick.

 Buckling is failure due to compression in this case, and since the smile has the top two edges in tension and.
-The power rack you see in my pictures is made from 4 solid pieces of oak, one of the strongest hardwoods out there.
+Rack systems are designed for integration with specified lift equipment.
 These holes are for the safety bar which goes through both posts.

+Hole spacing will be very big.
+The power rack you see in my pictures is made from 4 solid pieces of oak, one of the strongest hardwoods out there.
 If i were op with a wooden rack, i'd at least want some steel bushings press fit in the holes to help alleviate the stresses on the shanks of the holes.
-Hole spacing will be very big.
-I'd imagine they'd want to work over time or even catch a grain and split.

 An Equipment Change Can Result In Unforeseen Misuse And Rack Damage.

+These holes are for the bolt to set the bar on.
+This can obviously be tailored depending on the size of the space you.
 On the two middle posts, again starting at 24 inches, we also drilled 6 holes with the 1 1/4 bit.